-Residential Real Estate Loans
+Residential Real Estate Mortgages

 Residential real estate loans consist primarily of loans secured by first or second deeds of trust on primary residences.
 We originate adjustable-rate and fixed-rate, one-to-four-family residential real estate loans for the construction, purchase or refinancing of a mortgage.
 These loans are collateralized by owner-occupied properties located in the Company's market area.
-When market conditions are favorable, for longer term, fixed-rate residential mortgages without escrow, the Company retains the servicing, but sells the right to receive principal and interest to Freddie Mac when market conditions are favorable.
-This practice allows the Company to manage interest rate risk, liquidity risk, and credit risk.
-Loans on one-to-fourfamily residential real estate are generally originated in amounts of no more than 85% of the purchase price or appraised value (whichever is lower), or have private mortgage insurance.
+When market conditions are favorable, for longer term, fixed-rate residential mortgages without escrow, the Company retains the servicing, but sells the right to receive principal and interest to Freddie Mac.
+This practice allows the Company to manage interest rate, liquidity risk and credit risk.
+Loans on one-to-four-family residential real estate are generally originated in amounts of no more than 85% of the purchase price or appraised value (whichever is lower) or have private mortgage insurance.
 Mortgage title insurance and hazard insurance are normally required.
 Construction loans have a unique risk, because they are secured by an incomplete dwelling.
 This risk is reduced through periodic site inspections, including one at each loan draw period.